UniOfGreenwich/ELEE1171_Exercises/content/Integrity/Integrity.md

     We take the square root of a prime number, extract the fractional part, and convert it into a 32-bit binary integer.

-    - Compute the cub root of 2 (the first prime number):
+    - Compute the square root of 2 (the first prime number):

         \\[ \sqrt{2} = 1.4142135623730951\\]